EDIorg/ecocomDP/model/table_description.md

 ## Overview

-This document describes the 8 ecocomDP tables and their contents.
+This document describes the eight ecocomDP tables and their contents.
 Four tables are required (observation, location, taxon, and dataset_summary).
 Each main table (observation, location, taxon) has an optional ancillary table for additional information.
-These are included because primary research typically contain related measurements which may be of interest during analysis.
-The dataset_summary table is populated from the observation table contents, and the variable_mapping table holds URIs and labels for external measurement dictionaries.
+These are included because primary research typically contains related measurements which may be of interest during analysis.
+The dataset_summary table is populated from the observation table contents, and the variable_attribute table holds URIs and labels for external measurement dictionaries.

 An example ecocomDP dataset is [here](https://portal.edirepository.org/nis/mapbrowse?scope=edi&identifier=193) and a graphic showing all tables and their relationships is available [here](https://github.com/EDIorg/ecocomDP/blob/master/model/table_visualization.md).